sim-ware/CV/README.md

 ## Samir Gossain

 I a former self-employed tutor with experience in Primary School Education and Property Management.
-I learnt to code to stay relevant in an increasingly digitized world.
+I learnt to code to stay relevant in an increasingly digitised world.
 I was introduced to the wonders of software craftsmanship by the passionate staff and students of Makers Academy

 I'm looking for a Full Stack(overflow) Junior Developer role to expand my mind, in a team that loves developing great software as much as it loves developing great people.